After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

     ![Plex Claim Token](https://i.imgur.com/HZJ2Oqo.png)

-5. The next screen will show you what claim token was submitted (it will be shown in lowercase).
+5. The next screen will show you what claim token was submitted (it will be shown in lowercase) and will continue with the rest of the Cloudbox install.

     ![Plex Claim Token Shown](http://i.imgur.com/ubnNg3I.png)